moggieuk/Happy-Hare/README.md

 **4-5.
 Transition Move:** Depending on the toolhead homing option employed the transition move can occur during the homing (toolhead sensor) or in the subsequent move, but in both cases it aims to reliabily get the filament through the extruder gears given the options selected by the user on whether synchronized gear and extruder movement is permitted or whther they should be independent.
   <ul>
     <li>Synchronised Motors: (recommended) If `toolhead_sync_load` is enabled, both the gear and extruder motors will pull together up to the maximum sensible distance of `toolhead_extruder_to_nozzle` (if homing point is extruder entrance or endstop) or `toolhead_sensor_to_nozzle` (if homing point is toolhead sensor).</li>
     <li>Independent Motors: Here just the extruder motor is used to start to pull the filament through the transition zone, but as a further aid to reliability and aid the grabbing of filament, Happy Hare will use the "spring" in the filament to keep pressure on the gear by delaying the servo release by 'toolhead_delay_servo_release' mm.
 Even with independent motors it is possible to define a short transition zone where, after the servo assisted move, both the gear and extruder will move together.
 This is set with `toolhead_transition_length`.
-This option is provided because it may be quieter but generally the synced load is preferred.
+This option is provided because it may be quieter but generally the synced load is preferred.</li>
   </ul>

 **5\.
 Final Move to Nozzle:** Filament is moved the remaining distance to the meltzone.
 This distance is defined by `toolhead_extruder_to_nozzle` (extruder homing) or `toolhead_sensor_to_nozzle` (toolhead sensor homing).
 The extruder-only or synchronized gear and extruder movement is controlled with the `toolhead_sync_load` parameter.